Airlines avoid parts of Iran-controlled airspace after U.S. regulator's order

 On Thursday, two other U.S. carriers, American Airlines and Delta Air Lines, said they did not fly over Iran.
 Japanese carriers Japan Airlines Co Ltd and ANA Holdings Inc also said they did not fly over the area.

-Reporting by Jamie Freed in Singapore and David Shepardson in Washington; Additional reporting by Tracy Rucinski in Chicago, Toby Sterling in Amsterdam, Liz Lee in Kuala Lumpur and Tim Kelly in Tokyo; Editing by Clarence Fernandez and Nick Macfie
+Reporting by Jamie Freed in Singapore and David Shepardson in Washington; Additional reporting by Alexander Cornwell in Dubai, Tracy Rucinski in Chicago, Toby Sterling in Amsterdam, Kathrin Jones and Christoph Steitz in Frankfurt, Liz Lee in Kuala Lumpur, Tim Kelly in Tokyo, Tom Westbrook in Sydney and Alistair Smout in London; Editing by Clarence Fernandez, Nick Macfie and Darren Schuettler